-We focus our grantmaking on key areas identified by north Flint residents.
+We focus on the key priorities identified by north Flint residents.

 We held a series of community forums that engaged hundreds of north Flint residents to help us understand their priorities.
-Based on that input, grant proposals must address youth, public safety, economic opportunity, or neighborhoods — and specifically the themes within them that residents identified as most important.
+Based on that input, proposals for grants or impact investments must address youth, public safety, economic opportunity, or neighborhoods — and specifically the themes within them that residents identified as most important.

 North Flint needs out-of-school programs for young people (including arts, sports, and mentors).